ESaiAnurath/cloud_based_bus_booking_system/README.md

 #AWS BACKEND LAUNCED ON AWS EC2 Instance
 @http://54.145.20.191:3000

-#BATABASE launched on AWS by installing MySql ON AWS Console
+#DATABASE launched on AWS by installing MySql ON AWS Console